willdurand-edu/php-slides/src/2/03_symfony2_templating.md

 # The Three-Level Approach

-1. Create a `app/Resources/views/base.html.twig` file that contains the main layout for your application (like in the previous example).
+1. Create a `app/Resources/views/base.html.twig` file that contains the **main layout** for your application (like in the previous example).
 Internally, this template is called `::base.html.twig`.

-2. Create a template for each "section" of your site.
+2. Create a template for each **section** of your site.
 The _AcmeBlogBundle_ would have a template called `AcmeBlogBundle::layout.html.twig` that contains only blog section-specific elements.

-3. Create individual templates for each page and make each extend the appropriate section template.
+3. Create **individual templates for each page** and make each extend the appropriate section template.
 For example, the "index" page would be called something close to `AcmeBlogBundle:Blog:index.html.twig` and list the actual blog posts.

 ---